Shirley Graham Du Bois: Tom Tom: An Epic of Music and the Negro

+Stage Agent also names Real Estate Man (Bass) and Chairman (Tenor or Baritone).

+Tom Tom premiered in Cleveland, Ohio.
+The opera attracted 10,000 people to its premiere at the Cleveland Stadium and 15,000 to the second performance.

+In 2019, Lucy M. Caplan came across Graham's works and Tom Tom caught her eye.
+This led to a performance of selections of the opera.
+It has not been fully presented since its premiere for various reasons, possibly most notably being its size.
+Tom Tom features a 200-person chorus, a live elephant, and a waterfall on stage.
+Acts I and II seem completed, but Act III has two different versions in which researchers are unsure which Graham would have intended to be performed.

+Further Works

 According to the Oxford Companion to African-American Literature, her theatre works included Deep Rivers (1939), a musical; It's Morning (1940), a one-act tragedy about a slave mother who contemplates infanticide; I Gotta Home (1940), a one-act drama; Track Thirteen (1940), a comedy for radio and her only published play; Elijah's Raven (1941), a three-act comedy; and Dust to Earth (1941), a three-act tragedy.

 Graham used theater to tell the black woman's story and perspective, countering white versions of history.
-Despite her unsuccessful attempts to land a Broadway production as many African American women before and after her, her plays were still produced by Karamu Theatre in Cleveland and other major Black companies.
+Despite her unsuccessful attempts to land a Broadway production as many African-American women before and after her, her plays were still produced by Karamu Theatre in Cleveland and other major Black companies.
 Her work was also seen in many colleges and both Track Thirteen (1940) and Tom-Tom were aired on the radio.

 Due to the difficulty in getting musicals or plays produced and published, Graham turned to literature.
 She wrote in a variety of genres, specializing from the 1950s in biographies of leading African-American and world figures for young readers.
 She wanted to increase the number of books that dealt with notable African Americans in elementary school libraries.
 Owing to her personal knowledge of her subjects, her books on Paul Robeson and Kwame Nkrumah are considered especially interesting.
 Other subjects included Frederick Douglass, Phillis Wheatley, and Booker T. Washington; as well as Gamal Abdul Nasser, and Julius Nyerere.
+With the involvement of Liu Liangmo, state publishing houses in China translated and published her biographies of Robeson and George Washington Carver.

 One of her last novels, Zulu Heart (1974), included sympathetic portrayals of whites in South Africa despite racial conflicts.

+In 1974, Graham Du Bois produced Women of New China, a film which celebrated the 25th anniversary of the founding of the People's Republic of China.

-Selections from her correspondence with her husband (both before and after their relationship began) appear in the three volume 1976 collection edited by Herbert Aptheker (ed.), Correspondence of W.E.B.
+Selections from her correspondence with her husband (both before and after their relationship began) appear in the three-volume 1976 collection edited by Herbert Aptheker (ed.), Correspondence of W.E.B.
 Du Bois.
 Shirley Graham Du Bois is the subject of Race Woman: The Lives of Shirley Graham Du Bois.